tronyx/tronitor/README.md

 }
 ```

-### Delete a monitor
+### Deleting monitors

-Delete a specific monitor from your account:
+Delete all, or a specific, monitor from your account:

 ```json
 tronyx@suladan:~/tronitor$ ./tronitor.sh -m ur -d plex